ppy/osu-wiki/news/2023/2023-11-03-interview-with-ephemeral.md

 **You have such a way with words, and occasionally have us pull out a dictionary to figure out what the medal was even called.
 Where do you come up with these?**

-I wish I could tell you, but it seems to be a `me` thing, I don't know, I just play a lot of games that involve words like that, and I consume a lot of content.
+I wish I could tell you, but it seems to be a *me* thing, I don't know, I just play a lot of games that involve words like that, and I consume a lot of content.
 Like, I read fuckloads of books, like fantasy books.

 ---

 That's it for the highlighted questions!
-As a reminder, you can watch a full recording of this interview in the video linked above.
+As a reminder, you can watch a full recording of this interview [here](https://youtu.be/OHWbFpPoTJI).
 Hope you enjoyed it, and... **see you next time**!

 —MegaMix_Craft